istio/istio.io/content/en/docs/setup/upgrade/canary/index.md

 you must configure them to point to the new `istiod-canary` control plane.
 This is controlled during sidecar injection based on the namespace label `istio.io/rev`.

 Create a namespace `test-ns` with `istio-injection` enabled.
-In the `test-ns` namespace, deploy a sample sleep pod.
+In the `test-ns` namespace, deploy a sample sleep pod:

-Create a namespace `test-ns`.
+1. Create a namespace `test-ns`.

 {{< text bash >}}
 $ kubectl create ns test-ns
 {{< /text >}}

-Label the namespace using `istio-injection` label.
+1. Label the namespace using `istio-injection` label.

 {{< text bash >}}
 $ kubectl label namespace test-ns istio-injection=enabled
 {{< /text >}}

-Bring up a sample sleep pod in `test-ns` namespace.
+1. Bring up a sample sleep pod in `test-ns` namespace.

 {{< text bash >}}
 $ kubectl apply -n test-ns -f samples/sleep/sleep.yaml